 10521.
 Returned to Crescent City.

 We went out looking for the lighthouse in the Harbor.
 At the 3rd Street Access we got close to the lighthouse.
-Rosemary took alot of photos.
+Rosemary took photos.

 We ate dinner at Taco Bell, and boy was it ever crowded in there.